anastazie/programming-fundamentals/installation.md

 ## Installation

-*Note:* Python 3.6 or higher can be used for this workshop.
+*Note:* Python 3.6 or higher can be used for this course.

 ### Windows